unqueued/kw-maps/README.md

 # kw-maps
-### Kane's Wrath Custom Maps by erlNite (past erl115)
+### Kane's Wrath Custom Maps by erlNite (past erl115 / kirasaitru)

-#### Update 24/08/2018: It was fun while it lasted, Commander!
-I have added my final tank mission which will be my final map ever.
-Breakthrough, MaulWars and the Final Tank Mission are my latest maps.
-Please don't ask me to edit or create more maps.
-Take a look at my tutorials on how to learn to create and edit maps yourself :)
+#### Update 24/01/2019: Please don't ask me to edit or create more maps.
+Take a look at my tutorials on how to learn to create and edit maps yourself :) I may add a Patreon link in the future, where people that want me to make new maps can Subscribe to my Patreon site if they want more maps.

-All my past and present custom maps, or maps in progress, will be uploaded here for people to download, edit or play in-game/multiplayer.
-Some of the maps (the tank missions mostly, are created from original maps by others which are credited in the intro of the maps).
+At this GitHub site you can find all my past and present custom maps, or maps in progress, and download, edit or play in-game/multiplayer.
+Some of the maps (the tank missions mostly) are created from original maps by others which are credited in the intro of the maps.

+Be aware that a few of my maps (especially recent ones), may have some desync issues when played online.
+To solve this, you must play the map solo in Skirmish mode.
+In other words, playing a map in solo/singleplayer mode will not cause any desyncs.
+Desyncs (and bugs generally) are the worst aspect of C&C3 Kane's Wrath Online, these are hard to detect when playing solo, and some times hard, but mostly time consuming to fix...

-If my maps are edited, please give credit with a link to either my [GitHub](https://github.com/Kirasaitru/kw-maps) site or my [YouTube](https://www.youtube.com/channel/UCASgf1IsH99o_e-JU0FY-OA) channel.
+If my maps are edited, please give me some credits :)
-For people who want to edit or create a custom map, take a look in the Worldbuilder section.
+For people who want to edit or create a new custom map, take a look in the Worldbuilder section.
+Tutorial link can be found below.

-You may find tutorial videos on how to create custom maps in my [YouTube](https://www.youtube.com/channel/UCASgf1IsH99o_e-JU0FY-OA) channel.
+INSTALLATION OF A CUSTOM MAP:
 To install a custom map, unzip/extract and paste the map folder into the correct path in Windows:
 "USER/appdata/roaming/C&C Kanes Wrath/Maps"
-The "appdata" folder can be entered by tapping windows button, or Win+R, and type %appdata%
+The "appdata" folder can be entered by tapping windows button, or Win+R, and type %appdata% - Hit enter.

-NOTICE:
+HOW TO DOWNLOAD A MAP:
 To download a map, just browse the directories and click on the map you want to download.
 It should appear a "Download" button.
 You can also just "Clone/Download" the whole project with all the files and maps included, click the "clone or download" button in the upper right area of the project main page.
+It's 30+ MB in size.

 ### Some useful links
 * [Irfanview](https://www.irfanview.com/) - Free image software for editing .tga files.